Student Design Competitions

 - The team’s advisor/professor must certify that the work is entirely that of the design team, and that others including the advisor/professor were not involved in the actual design work.

-- Each design may be entered for only one SDC contest (i.e., sponsored by one TC).
+- Each design may be entered for only one SDC contest.

-- Teams must submit information on their design approach and complete the Student Design Competition Submission Process (instructions here) no later than the date specified by their design contest committee (to be determined).
-For more information on specific contests, contact the organizers of the contest (when they are finalized).
+- Teams must submit information on their design approach and complete the Student Design Competition Submission Process no later than the date specified by their design contest committee (typically before April 2018).
+For more information on specific contests, contact the organizers of the contest of interest click here.

 - Travel visas and shipping of project equipment are the team’s responsibility.
 IMS will not assist participants in getting necessary equipment or designed circuits/systems shipped within or, in or out of the United States.

 IMS2018 Student Design Competition Committee: